 And as it bled and the larger the bleed became, and the blood that was assembling in the brain became the more and more of my left side was switching off.
 So we had seven days in the hospital from then on, and they did the whole gamut of tests every possible tissue could imagine.
 And at the end of seven days, they sent me home.

-And they sent me home on a drug called dexamethasone, which was designed decrease the inflammation in the head.
-When I google that, after experiencing three weeks of the most amazing side effects, it actually has 16 side effects including hallucinations, and felt like things were crawling around my body.
-And I gained seven kilos from the amount of food I was eating in three weeks.
+And they sent me home on a drug called dexamethasone, which was designed to decrease the inflammation in the head.
+When I google that, after experiencing three weeks of the most amazing side effects, it has 16 side effects including hallucinations, and felt like things were crawling around my body.
+I gained seven kilos from the amount of food I was eating in three weeks.

-And at the time, I started noticing my left side was actually dying to sleep again.
+And at the time, I started noticing my left side was dying to sleep again.
 And I didn’t know what to do.
 I didn’t know what was happening exactly.
 I didn’t understand what was going on to me again.
 So I found myself slapping my face.
-Something wake up.
+Something woke up.
 It didn’t work.
 And I left it for about an hour and a half because the guys had to finish what it was that they were doing before I interrupted them to take me to the hospital.

 So after about an hour and a half, I hurried them along.
 They finished then packed up and I jumped in the car with one of the guys and he was driving me from the city.
 To the Austin hospital, which is about 13, 14 kilometers away.
 On the way there, I started noticing that I was getting dizzy.
 I felt the need to vomit.
 I had become white.
 And I needed to throw up.